 LP version pressed on 180gram black vinyl packaged in a jacket and inner sleeve both featuring spot UV printing.
 Free download card included.
+Both 180gram and blue versions sold out, now shipping on black vinyl.

 Millions Now Living Will Never Die is the second full-length offering from Tortoise.
 The majority of the material was first conceived during an idyllic 10-day retreat in Northern Vermont, where the group were able to explore their ideas in a setting that fostered introspection and inspiration: the results are clearly evident in the washes of Klangfärben (tone color) and rhythm that permeate the album.
 The sounds and ideas contained therein can be viewed as a logical extension of those found their first (eponymous) LP on Thrill Jockey where the group outlined an agenda exploring texture, space, and mood.
 MNLWND, however, offers not only an expansion of those ideas but also the introduction of several new elements into the musical equation.
 New instrumental textures (marimbas and other mallet percussion on "Djed" (pronounced "jed"); conventional electric guitar on "Glass Museum"; analog synthesis/sequencing and found sound on "Dear Grandma and Grandpa") and structural ideas (the extended formal procedures of "Djed"; the non-narrative song "Along the Banks of Rivers") represent clear developments and redefinition's of the group's sound.